Ann Arbor, MI to Columbus, GA Movers (NEW 2026 Costs)

 - Columbus's population is about 67% greater than Ann Arbor.

-- Columbus's public transportation has a score of 2 out of 10 versus Ann Arbor's higher score of 7.
+- Columbus's public transportation score of 2 out of 10 is lower than Ann Arbor's score of 7.

 - Columbus is less walkable than Ann Arbor with a score of 25 out of 100 vs Ann Arbor's 52 out of 100.

-- Columbus has a bike-friendliness score 31 out of 100, which means it isn't as accessible to and safe for cyclists as Ann Arbor, which has a score of 71 out of 100.
+- Columbus has a bike-friendliness score of 31 out of 100, which means it isn't as accessible or safe for cyclists as Ann Arbor, which has a score of 71.

 - Columbus's crime rate is higher than Ann Arbor with a score of 72.18 compared to Ann Arbor's 31.0.
 This means that Columbus neighborhoods are safer than 72.18% of all U.S. neighborhoods, and Ann Arbor neighborhoods are safer than 31.0%.